mabeyj/trilium-collection-views/README.md

 Values are sorted alphabetically and case-insensitively.

 Notes are sorted by their titles last, and this is the default sort when no sorting is specified.

-Custom sorting can be achieved by defining a `sortableTitle` label on a note.
-Whenever a note's title is compared, its `sortableTitle` will be used instead if it is defined.
+[Custom sorting](#custom-sorting) is supported.

 Example: `#sort="type,!price"` would sort notes by their `type` values first, then by `price` (in reverse order), then by their titles.